JensenNick/huawei_solar_stat/README.md

 Follow these steps to find the "Start Value Charge" and "Start Value Discharge".

-* Decide your SOC Trigger percentage.
+* Set your SOC Trigger percentage.
 * In Home Assistant, go to the History Tab and look up these entities, `sensor.energy_battery_charge`, `sensor.energy_battery_discharge` and `sensor.battery_state_of_capacity`.
-* Now you need to decide on a date and time where the `sensor.battery_state_of_capacity` is equal to the SOC Trigger percentage you have chosen (in the example below I use SOC = 50 %).
-"Zoom in" by narrowing down the timeframe (e.g. someting like 20 minutes).
+* Decide on a date and time where the `sensor.battery_state_of_capacity` is equal to the SOC Trigger percentage you have chosen (in the example below I use SOC = 50 %).
+"Zoom in" by narrowing down the time frame (e.g. someting like 20 minutes).
 It does not matter if you choose a time while the battery is charging or discharging.
-* Identify in which time frame the `sensor.battery_state_of_capacity` is equal to the SOC Trigger and note down the state of the `sensor.energy_battery_charge` and `sensor.energy_battery_discharge` matching this time frame.
-One of the states may be constant so you would need to go outside the time frame to get a value.
+* Identify at which time the `sensor.battery_state_of_capacity` is turning equal to the SOC Trigger percentage and note down the state of the `sensor.energy_battery_charge` and `sensor.energy_battery_discharge`.
+These are your "Start Value Charge" and "Start Value Discharge".
+If the state is constant at the chosen time, you might need to get a reading outside of the time you have chosen.
 * Go to the "Input Card" and enter the correct "Start Value Charge" and "Start Value Discharge".

 ![Battery Efficiency](/pictures/battery_efficiency.jpg)